awsdocs/aws-deeplens-user-guide/doc_source/deeplens-create-deploy-sample-project.md

 **Important**
 Deploying a project incurs costs for the AWS services that are used to run the project\.

-For instructions on viewing your project's output, see [Viewing AWS DeepLens Project Output](deeplens-viewing-output.md)\.
+For instructions on viewing your project's output, see [Viewing AWS DeepLens Output Streams](deeplens-viewing-output.md)\.